kathleenwest/WebAPIBasicAuthenticationDemo/README.md

 ASP.Net Web API Service Application

 The ASP.Net Web Application template was used to create a simple Web API service and was hosted on my local development machine using IIS Express launched from Visual Studio.
 The API functions will be discussed after other topics.
-The project code is available on GitHub [here].

 ---------------